 Therefore, a survey conducted by an SEO agency will be significantly different than the survey conducted by an email marketing provider.

-The truth, however, is you can try using all of them and conduct a test which one works for you.
+The truth, however, is you can try using all of them and conduct a test on which one works for you.
 And while there is no strategy that cures it all, there are best practices you can use to gain traction with lead generation.

 How to Effectively Use Your Tools?